Alicipy/lenzr-server/README.md

 Afterward, look into it and modify accordingly.

+You _at least_ want to change the username and password for server access.

 ### `docker-compose`

 The easiest way to set up the Lenzr Server is by using `docker-compose`.